webspinner/lookout.github.com/_posts/2013-08-12-deploying-the-frankenjar.md

 JVM, especially when compared with the simplistic Ruby VM (MRI).
 Historically, Lookout has been a very Ruby-oriented company, I would estimate that 80%+ of our server-side code is Ruby-based (including Chef).
-It's tremendously easy to build Ruby projects at Lookout, but the deployment process, production performance leaves something to be desired.
+It's tremendously easy to build Ruby projects at Lookout, but the deployment process and production performance leaves something to be desired.

 <img src="/images/jruby_large.png" title="JRuby!" width="200" align="right"/>